List of The Secret Life of the American Teenager characters: George Juergens

 Portrayed by Mark Derwin, George Juergens is the estranged husband of Anne Juergens, the father of Amy, Ashley and Robbie Juergens, and the maternal grandfather of John Juergens.
 George is a comically blunt, somewhat immature and often oblivious man, but one who loves his family and tries hard to protect them and keep them together.
 His first wife was Kathleen Bowman, a woman who married him for sex.
 George, a furniture salesman, met Anne while she was in college.
 He and Anne eloped shortly after discovering Anne was pregnant with Amy.
 Two years later, they had Ashley.
 It is later found out that he cheated on Anne with other women.
 The two get a divorce and remarried and separate again.
-He also has another son with Anne, Robie.
+He also has another son with Anne, Robbie.
 He currently lives at his children's childhood home with his dog.
 When everyone moves out, he invites Ricky's mother, Nora, to move in with him as a roommate.
 She moves into Ashley's garage bedroom.
 George and Anne still feel a spark for each other, but Anne seems intent on seeing the divorce go through.
 After George realizes Anne really is gay and he has no more feelings for her, he starts to date his first wife Kathleen (Grace and Tom's mother) again.
 They realize they still have their spark and that they are still in love.